YuriiShyshkin/LWSPerformance/README.md

 3. Make sure that toggle is unchecked("Custom Code" under the toggle).
 4. Opend DevTools -> Console and clear logs.
 5. Select in "Count of iterations" picklist the 1000000 value.
-6. Click "Choose Files" and select any file.
+6. Click "Run Custom Code" button.
-7. The page becomes unresponsive on 3 sec and in DevTools logs will bee meassage with time of operation.
+7. The page becomes unresponsive on 3-6 sec and in DevTools logs will bee meassage with time of operation.

 Repeat the steps with different values from **"Count of iterations"** picklist to see how operation time increases when the **"Count of iterations"** value increases.